hmgu-itg/imputationserver-doc/docs/api.md

 # API Reference

-The REST APIs provide programmatic ways to submit new jobs and to download data from Michigan Imputation Server.
+The REST APIs provide programmatic ways to submit new jobs and to download data from Munich Imputation Server.
 It identifies users using authentication tokens, responses are provided in JSON format.

 ## Authentication
-Michigan Imputation Server uses a token-based authentication.
+Munich Imputation Server uses a token-based authentication.
 The token is required for all future interaction with the server.
 The token can be created and downloaded from your user profile (username -> Profile):

+#update image after testing
 ![Activate API](https://raw.githubusercontent.com/genepi/imputationserver-docker/master/images/api.png)

 For security reasons, Api Tokens are valid for 30 days.
 You can check the status in the web interface.

 ## Job Submission for Whole Genome Imputation
 The API allows to submit imputation jobs and to set several parameters.
-For HLA imputation, please see below.

-### POST /jobs/submit/minimac4
+### POST /jobs/submit/imputationserver@2.0.0

 The following parameters can be set: